 The Company is exposed to various risks in relation to financial instruments.
-The main types of risks are market risk, credit risk and liquidity risk.
+The main types of risks are market risk, credit risk, interest rate risk, currency risk and liquidity risk.

 The Company risk management is coordinated in close cooperation with the Board of Directors.
 The Company's risk management focuses on actively securing the Company's short-term to medium-term cash flows by minimizing the exposure to financial markets.